vanesterik/mads-telemarketing-assigment/reports/20250629-kve-research-report-en.md

 ![Model Calibration](model-calibration.png)

 We also want to evaluate whether the selected model is underfitting or overfitting.
 We do this using the same MP metric but based on normalized values calculated by the metric.
 This is because absolute profit figures are not suitable for calculating a learning curve, as these values are not in the same unit or scale, which prevents a fair comparison.
-Figure 5 illustrates the learning curves of the selected model.
+This is illustrated in Figure 7, which shows the learning curves of the selected model.

 ![Learning Curves](learning-curves.png)